 You can travel from Singapore to London in 12 hours, but what about if there were no planes?
-What if we went back in time and travelled the world overland like explorers of the past.
+What if we went back in time and traveled the world overland like explorers of the past.
 The proposition made us both very excited.

 All of a sudden the world seemed a much larger place.
 The map we held in front of us so small, started to take on much larger proportions.
-Different coloured shapes represented ancient and foreign cultures, and while our fingers glided effortlessly from one to the next, would it be that simple in real life?
+Different colored shapes represented ancient and foreign cultures, and while our fingers glided effortlessly from one to the next, would it be that simple in real life?
 What stories would unfold?

 We started saving at a prodigious rate and gave ourselves 16 months to come up with what we expected were the necessary funds for such an undertaking.
 The concept of leaving our careers behind was frightening but we both believed that fear traps us all and stops us from reaching out.

 A person can only grow if they embrace uncertainty and swim in the river of new encounters.
 We both felt so empowered, and so alive knowing we were going to turn our dreams into a reality.